KittyCAD/modeling-app/README.md

 This will trigger the `build-apps` workflow, set the version, build & sign the apps, and generate release files as well as updater-test artifacts.

-Once the workflow succeeds, a draft release will be created at https://github.com/KittyCAD/modeling-app/releases.
+The workflow should be listed right away [in this list](https://github.com/KittyCAD/modeling-app/actions/workflows/build-apps.yml?query=event%3Apush)).

-#### 3. Manually test artifacts from the Cut Release PR
+#### 3. Manually test artifacts

 ##### Release builds

 The release builds can be found under the `out-{arch}-{platform}` zip files, at the very bottom of the `build-apps` summary page for the workflow (triggered by the tag in 2.).

-Alternatively, the draft release will also include these builds.

 Manually test against this [list](https://github.com/KittyCAD/modeling-app/issues/3588) across Windows, MacOS, Linux and posting results as comments in the issue.